TotalMiner/totalminer.github.io/lua/functions/blocks/get_aux.md

 ## Parameters

-- `x:` The x component of the position
+- `x`: The x component of the position
-- `y:` The y component of the position
+- `y`: The y component of the position
-- `z:` The z component of the position
+- `z`: The z component of the position

 ## Returns

-- `long:` The aux data.
+- `long`: The aux data.
 Currently only the first 8 bits of aux data is used

 ___